bandirevanth/mastering-ai/README.md

 The result shows that the NaiveBayes classifier is 95.17% accurate.

-In this way, with the help of the above steps we can build our classifier in Python.
+In this way, with the help of the above steps, we can build our classifier in Python.

-### Building Classifier in Python
+### Building a Classifier in Python
 In this section, we will learn how to build a classifier in Python.

 #### Naive Bayes Classifier
 Naive Bayes is a classification technique used to build classifier using the Bayes theorem.
 The assumption is that the predictors are independent.
-In simple words, it assumes that the presence of a particular feature in a class in unrelated to the presence of any other feature.
-For building Naive Bayes classifier we need to use the python libary called scikit learn.
-There are three types of Naive Bayes models named **Gaussian, Multinomial, and BBernoulli** under scikit learn package.
+In simple words, it assumes that the presence of a particular feature in a class is unrelated to the presence of any other feature.
+For building a Naive Bayes classifier, we need to use the Python library called scikit learn.
+There are three types of Naive Bayes models named **Gaussian, Multinomial, and Bernoulli** under sthe cikit learn package.

 To build a Naive Bayes machine learning classifier model, we need the following & minus.

 #### Dataset
 We are going to use the dataset named Breast Cance Wisconsin Diagnostic Database.
-The dataset includes various information about breast cancer tumors, as well asa classification labels of **malignant** or **benign**.
+The dataset includes various information about breast cancer tumours, as well as classification labels of **malignant** or **benign**.
 The dataset has 569 instances, or data, on 569 tumors and includes information on 30 attributes, or features, such as the radius of the tumor, texture, smoothness, and are.
-We can import this dataset from sklearn package.
+We can import this dataset from the sklearn package.

-#### NaIve Bayes Model
+#### Naive Bayes Model
 For building Naive Bayes classifier, we need Naive Bayes model.
-As told earlier, there are three types of Naive Bayes models named **Gaussian, Multinomial** and **Bernoulli** under scikit learn package.
-Here, in the following example we are going to use the Gaussian Naive Bayes model.
+As told earlier, there are three types of Naive Bayes models named **Gaussian, Multinomial** and **Bernoulli** under the scikit learn package.
+Here, in the following example, we are going to use the Gaussian Naive Bayes model.

-By using the above, we are going to build a Naive Bayes machine learning model to use the tumor information to predict whether or not a tumor is malignant or benign.
+By using the above, we are going to build a Naive Bayes machine learning model to use the tumour information to predict whether or not a atumourr is malignant or benign.

 To begin with, we need to install the sklearn module.
-It can be done with thehelp of the following command:
+It can be done with the help of the following command:

 ```
 Import Sklearn